arsonistgopher/jkafkaexporter/README.md

 Also, this application can also work with ssh-keys using the '-sshkey` switch which the argument is the fully qualified path to the ssh-private key.
 Ensure the public key has been installed on to the Junos device in question.

+One might wonder how the Kafka topics are created.
+Simple.
+They're automatically created from the collector name located in the [main.go](https://github.com/arsonistgopher/jkafkaexporter/blob/master/main.go#L95) file.
+For commit [a4977bc4dbef370b52f20a1d51e4dc94d50fd952](https://github.com/arsonistgopher/jkafkaexporter/commit/a4977bc4dbef370b52f20a1d51e4dc94d50fd952), the Kafka topics will be:

+* alarm
+* interfaces
+* routing-engine
+* environment
+* route
+* bgp
+* interfacediagnostics

+Within each topic, a record discriminator will be the identity which is passed in to the client as a command line argument (the example uses 'vmx01').
+The identity appears as "Node:" within each JSON blob of data published to each Kafka topic.

+## Custom Collectors

 The collector pattern allows for easy custom creation of a collector and insertion into the application.
 Simply copy an existing collector, modify code and rename files to suite.
 Then, include the import in `main.go` at both the package import section and relevant code section.
 See examples below:

 ```go